Basics of Web Hosting • AllDigitalTalk

 In this post, I will be giving your details on the basics of web hosting like the types of web hosting, features of web hosting and some of the recommended web hosting providers.

 What are Different Types of Basics of web hosting

 Below are some of the most common types of web hosting you will come across

 Shared Web Hosting

-With shared hosting provider, you need to do some research about the support they provide.
+With a shared hosting provider, you need to do some research about the support they provide.
 Do they have chat support or only ticket support?
 What are their turnaround times for ticket or issue resolution?
 Do they take hours or days to resolve issues?
-I would suggest you to do some check some web hosting forums, which provide real experiences of users of the particular hosting provider.
-Like for example you can go to one such reputed forum web hosting talk to check reviews and views of users of a particular web host.
+I would suggest you do check some web hosting forums, which provide real experiences of users of the particular hosting provider.
+Like for example, you can go to one such reputed forum Basics of web hosting to check reviews and views of users of a particular web host.

 Shared hosting pricing starts from free (free hosting with ads which are not recommended) to $30 per month depending on the software and services you require.
 You can find good shared hosting providers with monthly pricing of $5 to $15.

 A virtual private server is a kind of shared hosting wherein you get more dedicated webspace, RAM, and database.
 You will still be sharing the resources but with a limited number of websites on a particular server.
 As a VPS customer, you have root-level access to their particular virtual machine so you can install any software that runs on that particular operating system instance.
 This is the same as cloud hosting.
 You generally get limited support for this, and it’s better to go for VPS only if you know exactly the server resources you require.